 For example, SEA works with cost per click (CPC).
 This means that you do not pay a fixed amount for an advertisement, as is usually the case offline.
 You pay for each time someone clicks on your link.
 Advantage: you only reach and pay for relevant people, in contrast to the old school media.
 And those amounts are on average around €1,- to €2,- but can vary from a few cents to tens of euros per click, depending on how fierce the competition is (about which more in a minute).

 Smart betting on SEA is therefore mainly about getting as many relevant clicks as possible at the lowest possible cost (about which we will be doing more in a moment).

 They are very similar in terms of abbreviations and are also used interchangeably: SEA and SEO.
 You know the SEA now (remember: advertising).
 SEO stands for “Search Engine Optimization”: search engine optimization.
 That sounds a bit abstract, of course.
 More concrete: more visible in organic (!) search engine results.
 And organic means: unpaid, outside the advertisements.
 The ‘normal’ results.

 If your SEO is in perfect order, you’ll get to the top of Google without having to pay – right after the advertisements.
-And a bit of good SEO should take you at least to the first page, to the most relevant keywords in your industry. when was the last time you looked at the second page of the search results?
+And a bit of good SEO should take you at least to the first page, to the most relevant keywords in your industry.
+If you are a smaller company, you can hire an SEO agency to perform the work while you deal with important business matters.
+When was the last time you looked at the second page of the search results?